googleapis/release-please-action/README.md

 | `sfdx` | A repository with a [sfdx-project.json](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_config.htm) and a CHANGELOG.md |
 | `simple` | [A repository with a version.txt and a CHANGELOG.md](https://github.com/googleapis/gapic-generator) |
 | `terraform-module` | [A terraform module, with a version in the README.md, and a CHANGELOG.md](https://github.com/terraform-google-modules/terraform-google-project-factory) |

+> You can also find them in the [release-please repository](https://github.com/googleapis/release-please/tree/main#strategy-language-types-supported).

 ## Outputs
 > Properties that are available after the action executed.